 The Miraculous Medal

-In Paris, in 1830, the Blessed Virgin appeared to Saint Catherine de Labouré in the chapel of her convent, rue de Bac.
-In a second vision, four months later, Our Blessed Mother appeared to Catherine standing on a globe, her feet crushing a serpent beneath her.
-She was surrounded by the shape of an oval medal, and rays of light came from her hands.
-Around the shape were the words “O Mary conceived without sin, pray for us who have recourse to you.”
+In Paris, in 1830, the Holy Virgin appeared to Saint Catherine Labouré in the chapel of her convent on Rue de Bac.
+During a second vision, four months later, Our Holy Mother appeared to Catherine standing on a globe, her feet crushing a serpent beneath her.
+She was surrounded by the shape of an oval medal, and rays of light were coming from her hands.
+Around the shape, there were the words "O Mary conceived without sin, pray for us who have recourse to you."
 Catherine heard a voice say: "Have a medal struck according to this model.
-All those who wear it will receive great graces; they must wear it around their neck.
+All who wear it will receive great graces; they must wear it around their neck.
 Graces will abound for those who wear it with confidence."
-The vision continued, and the "medal" turned around.
+The vision continued, and the "medal" turned over.
 On the other side was the letter "M" under a cross, with the Sacred Heart of Jesus and the Immaculate Heart of Mary.
 This image was surrounded by twelve stars.

 The design of the medal shown to Catherine by the Virgin Mary

 On the front of the medal is the Virgin.
-She is standing on a globe topped with a cross.
-She crushes a snake under her foot.
+She stands on a globe topped with a cross.
+She crushes a serpent under her foot.
 On her fingers, she wears colored rings, some of which send rays of light towards the earth.
-Finally, a sentence surrounds the Virgin: “O Mary conceived without sin, pray for us sinners”.
-On the reverse of the medal, the center is occupied by the letter "M" of Mary, intertwined with a crossbar supporting the foot of the cross.
+Finally, a phrase surrounds the Virgin: "O Mary conceived without sin, pray for us, sinners."
+On the reverse of the medal, the center is occupied by the letter "M" for Mary, intertwined with a crossbar supporting the foot of the cross.
 Around the edge of the medal are twelve stars.
 Below the "M", we see the Sacred Heart of Jesus surrounded by a crown of thorns and the Sacred Heart of Mary pierced by a sword that sheds blood.

 Little Madonna necklace by 9Avril